ringo/ringojs.org/site/documentation/packages.md

 ringo-admin install
 -----------------------------

-RingoJS comes with a simple tool for installing packages.
+Ringo comes with a simple tool for installing packages.
 It can be run using the `ringo-admin` command with `install` as first argument.
 The install task takes a URL of a zip file containing the package to install as argument.

 To install a package from the web: